cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

 ---
-title: "Intro to C: Creating a 'Hello World' Message (in WSL)"
+title: "Intro to C language: Creating a 'Hello World' Message (in WSL)"
 date: 2024-08-06
 ---